cabarius/ToyBox/ToyBox/ReadMe.md

   * You can now add feature selections such as Deity.
     * **Warning** *this is experimental so save early and often**
 * **Etude Editor**
-  * You now have actions inside the Etude Elements which may be useful for quie a few things
+  * You now have actions inside the Etude Elements which may be useful for quite a few things
   * Shows the state of conditional elements
 * **Quest Editor**
   * you can now teleport to stages of quest progression when available